nemanjastanic/nemanjastanic/README.md

     />
   </p>

-  👨‍💻 All of my projects are available at [d-one](https://d-one.design)
+  👨‍💻 All of our projects are available at [d-one](https://d-one.design)

   📫 You can reach me at **nemanja@d-one.design**